Amit Shilo

 I have been fortunate that my teaching has often furthered my research, including graduate seminars on “Greek Democracy and Its Critics” and “Classical Tyranny,” as well as graduate and undergraduate courses on Greek tragedy, Homer, Plato, Aristotle, Herodotus, the ancient afterlife, Greek intellectual revolutions, and mythology.

 At UCSB I am involved with a variety of mentoring and social justice projects, such as the Promise Scholars, the Gaucho Underground Scholars, and the Odyssey Project.
+To address ongoing atrocities I have also worked to support internationally and bring to our campus real dialogue with stakeholders from “the Land,” Israel-Palestine, such as Salt of the Earth.

 A year studying Ancient Greek material culture, art history, and excavation as the Phillip Lockhart Fellow at the American School of Classical Studies in Athens (2007-08) has greatly benefited my teaching and research.